webgme/webgme-taxonomy/README.md

     term creator form using a taxonomy project named `TaxonomyDemo` and owned by `guest`, you can open the dashboard using the master branch with [http://localhost:8080/routers/TagCreator/guest%2BTaxonomyDemo/branch/master/%2Fa/static/index.html](http://localhost:8080/routers/TagCreator/guest%2BTaxonomyDemo/branch/master/%2Fa/static/index.html)

-## Misc To Do

-- [ ] use it for webgme libraries?
-  - publish from within webgme
-  - define a taxonomy
-  - storage adapter?
-    - mongodb, right?
-      - MongoDB+Blob
-    - configuration opts:
-      - collection name
-        - validation so not colliding with others